 Casdoor

-Casdoor is an Identity Access Management (IAM) platform with a web interface supporting OAuth 2.0, Google Workspace, Active Directory, and Kerberos.
+Casdoor is an Identity Access Management (IAM) platform that manages authentication and RBAC through a web interface, supporting OAuth 2.0, Google Workspace, Active Directory, and Kerberos.

 Figure 1: Illustration of authentication through communication